DrCuis/Technical/MiscProgramming/BestPractices.md

 5. `#is:` is more flexible.
-You can use it to ask arbitrary questions to the object. `obj is: Class. obj is: #Bag. obj is: 1.` and each object can decide of how it handles this based on expectation.
+You can use it to ask arbitrary questions to the object. `obj is: Class. obj is: #Bag. obj is: 1.` and each object can decide how it handles this based on expectation.
    `#respondsTo:` is reserved more for testing if an object can handle a specific message.